cameron-wags/rainbow_csv.nvim/README.md

 ## Overview
 Rainbow CSV has 2 main features:
 * Highlights csv columns in different rainbow colors.
-* Allows to run _SELECT_ and _UPDATE_ queries in RBQL: SQL-like transprogramming query language.
+* Provides _SELECT_ and _UPDATE_ queries in RBQL: SQL-like transprogramming query language.

 There are 2 ways to enable csv columns highlighting:
 1. CSV autodetection based on file content.
 File extension doesn't have to be .csv or .tsv
-2. Manual CSV delimiter selection with _:RainbowDelim_ command (So you can use it even for non-csv files, e.g. to highlight function arguments in different colors)
+2. Manual CSV delimiter selection with _:RainbowDelim_ command (So you can use rainbow_csv for non-table files, e.g. to highlight function arguments in different colors)

 To run an RBQL query either press _F5_ or enter the query in vim command line e.g. _:Select a1, a2_